 About Me

-I am a third-year Ph.D. student in the statistics department at the University of Michigan, where I am advised by Prof. Ambuj Tewari.
+I am a fourth-year Ph.D. student in the statistics department at the University of Michigan, where I am advised by Prof. Ambuj Tewari.
 Previously, I studied mathematics and computer science at the University of Mississippi (Olemiss).
 During my time there, I was fortunate to work with Prof. Rizwanur Khan and Prof. Micah Milinovich in number theory.

 Research Interest

-Working Preprints
+Preprints

 Publications